stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   I seemed to move almost automatically, as if in the clutch of some compelling fate.
-Pocketing my torch, and struggling with a strength that I had not thought I possessed, I wrenched aside first one titan fragment of stone and then another, till there welled up a strong draught whose dampness contrasted oddly with the desert&rsquo;s dry air.
-A black rift began to yawn, and at length&mdash;when I had pushed away every fragment small enough to budge&mdash;the leprous moonlight blazed on an aperture of ample width to admit me.
+Pocketing my torch, and struggling with a strength that I had not thought I possessed, I wrenched aside first one titan fragment of stone and then another, till there welled up a strong draught whose dampness contrasted oddly with the desert's dry air.
+A black rift began to yawn, and at length--when I had pushed away every fragment small enough to budge--the leprous moonlight blazed on an aperture of ample width to admit me.

   I drew out my torch and cast a brilliant beam into the opening.
 Below me was a chaos of tumbled masonry, sloping roughly down toward the north at an angle of about forty-five degrees, and evidently the result of some bygone collapse from above.
 Between its surface and the ground level was a gulf of impenetrable blackness at whose upper edge were signs of gigantic, stress-heaved vaulting.
-At this point, it appeared, the desert&rsquo;s sands lay directly upon a floor of some titan structure of earth&rsquo;s youth&mdash;how preserved through aeons of geologic convulsion I could not then and cannot now even attempt to guess.
+At this point, it appeared, the desert's sands lay directly upon a floor of some titan structure of earth's youth--how preserved through aeons of geologic convulsion I could not then and cannot now even attempt to guess.

-  In retrospect, the barest idea of a sudden, lone descent into such a doubtful abyss&mdash;and at a time when one&rsquo;s whereabouts were unknown to any living soul&mdash;seems like the utter apex of insanity.
-Perhaps it was&mdash;yet that night I embarked without hesitancy upon such a descent.
+  In retrospect, the barest idea of a sudden, lone descent into such a doubtful abyss--and at a time when one's whereabouts were unknown to any living soul--seems like the utter apex of insanity.
+Perhaps it was--yet that night I embarked without hesitancy upon such a descent.
 Again there was manifest that lure and driving of fatality which had all along seemed to direct my course.
-With torch flashing intermittently to save the battery, I commenced a mad scramble down the sinister, Cyclopean incline below the opening&mdash;sometimes facing forward as I found good hand and foot holds, and at other times turning to face the heap of megaliths as I clung and fumbled more precariously.
+With torch flashing intermittently to save the battery, I commenced a mad scramble down the sinister, Cyclopean incline below the opening--sometimes facing forward as I found good hand and foot holds, and at other times turning to face the heap of megaliths as I clung and fumbled more precariously.
 In two directions beside me, distant walls of carven, crumbling masonry loomed dimly under the direct beams of my torch.
 Ahead, however,